-An 'economic check', using what is known as the economic cost cap cost of the scheme, is then carried out.
+An 'economic check', using what is known as the economic cost cap cost, is then carried out.
 This is a new introduction at this valuation and assesses whether a breach would also have occurred if the impact of long-term economic assumptions had also been considered.